jeevanbisht/ConditionalAccessPolicies/resources/ConditionalAccessPolicies.md

 |`grantControls`|[`microsoft.graph.conditionalAccessGrantControls`](#microsoftgraphconditionalaccessgrantcontrols)|Specifies complex type of grant controls that must be fulfilled to pass the policy.|

 ## JSON representation
-Here is a JSON representation of the Conditional Access Policy.
+Here is a JSON representation of the `Conditional Access Policy`.

 ```json